mozilla/ecosystem-platform/docs/reference/development-process.md

 Product-level feature planning is managed via Epics in Jira.
 Each feature goes through a comprehensive series of steps from defining and designing, to building and QA, to measuring changes and results, and finally closing the Epic.

-We maintain boards for where our epics are in that life-cycle.
-See what [Firefox Accounts][fxa-product-board] or [Subscription Platform][subplat-product-board] is working on now.
+We maintain roadmaps for what we're working on.
+See what [Firefox Accounts][fxa-roadmap] or [Subscription Platform][subplat-roadmap] is working on now.

 ## Issue management